hanishtharwani123/Artificial-Intelligence/README.md

-# AI Technology and Evolution
+# AI Technology and Evolutio

 This repository contains information about AI technology and its evolution, as well as details about the latest tools and developments in the field.
 It also provides insights into ChatGPT, an advanced language model developed by OpenAI.